adrobinoga/zk-protocol/sections/data-user.md

 	> packet(id=CMD_DISABLEDEVICE)
 		> packet(id=CMD_ACK_OK)

-Then send a command with the id `CMD_DATA_WRRQ` and with a fixed payload, field description for this payload it is still unknown.
+Then send a command with the id `CMD_DATA_WRRQ` and with a fixed payload of 11 bytes, field description for this payload it is still unknown.

 	packet(id=CMD_DATA_WRRQ, data=0109000500000000000000)